Coursework, assessment & feedback

 The aim of this coursework is to help you learn about the subject you are studying.
 As such, you are expected to complete it to the best of your ability, and this is a requirement for full participation in courses.
 For example, if a tutorial is based on a piece of assigned work, then all students are expected to attempt the work before the tutorial; and if you have not then you may be sent away to do so.

-Coursework submission is either by hand to the ITO mailbox at Forrest Hill, or electronically using the submit command.
+Coursework submission is either by hand to the ITO mailbox at Appleton Tower Level 6, or electronically using the submit command.

 Deadlines are usually 4pm; but you must always check as individual assignments may differ.
 Late coursework is not accepted without good reason and specific authorisation from the Year Organiser.
 In some cases, late work may be assessed for feedback only; it will not receive a mark.